marthings/corostatic/README.md

-# Mbrase static
+# Corroventa static test

-Pretty much mulch but with sass.
+How to see it: Open index.html in compiled/

+How to run it / edit with browser-sync:

+$ npm install

+$ gulp watch